cervenel/One-Planar-UD-Graphs-Surplus-Search/README.md

 Search for 1-planar unit distance graphs exceeding the maximum number of edges of matchstick graphs.

-This repository contains a Python tool designed for the computational verification of the number of edges of a **specific family of 1-planar unit distance graphs**, denoted as $G_{t,k}$.
+This repository contains a Python tool designed for the computational verification of the number of edges of a **specific family of 1-planar unit distance graphs**, denoted as $G_{t,k,a,b}$.

 The project aims to demonstrate that this specific geometric construction (and subgraphs derived from it) can provide 1-planar unit distance graphs with the number of edges that equals or exceeds the maximum number of edges possible in a **matchstick graph** (a planar unit distance graph).
 We compare our construction against the upper bound for matchstick graphs, conjectured by **Harborth** $u_0(n)=\lfloor 3n - \sqrt{12n - 3} \rfloor$.